sdutta9/CRDB/docs/3_scaling_and_failing.md

 4. Did the platform behave differently than you would expect in any of the above scenarios?
 If so please describe.

-    I was expecting the latency would increase significantly as a new node spins up as the ranges needs to get replicated to the new node.
-But it was not the case.
-Another thing that I understood is it needs a minimum of 3 nodes to function as per the ideal expectation.
+    You may have expected the latency to have increased significantly as a new node spins up as the ranges needs to get replicated to the new node.
+But based on the observation, it was not the case.
+Another thing that you may have noticed is cockroachDB needs a minimum of 3 nodes to function as per the ideal expectation.

 -------------